StevenRKerr/personal_website/_posts/2024-01-03-Why do so many statisticians think a normality assumption is required in linear regression.md

 ---
 layout: post
-title: Why do so many statisticians think a normality assumption is required in in linear regression?
+title: Why do so many statisticians think a normality assumption is required in linear regression?
 ---

 <p>{{ page.date | date_to_string }}</p>